damonallison/dotnet/README.md

 CoreCLR contains the runtime and low level primitives (`System.Object`) required for .NET.
 You do not use CoreCLR directly.
 CoreCLR is exposed by CoreFX.
 CoreFX is the `BCL`.
 It is included with every project.

 CoreCLR is the set of components required for a high level language to execute.
+CoreCLR includes:

 * CLI : Common Language Infrastructure.
-The specifications for CIL and runtime.
-Pieces of the CLI include:
+  * The specifications for CIL and runtime.
   * Virtual Execution System (runtime).
   * Common Intermediate Language (CIL).
   * Common Type System.